Haven-Rau/Pokemon_Catching_Adventure/README.md

 ### Step 5: Download all python packages listed at the top of the file:

 Warning: All displayed game images, including images of encountered Pokemon, are currently rendered using Matplotlib.
-When running in **PyCharm Pro (Scientific Mode / SciView)**, these images will appear inline inside the IDE, as represented in the above GIF.
+When running with a **PyCharm Pro** license, these images will appear inline inside the IDE, as represented in the above GIF.
 However, without a Pro license, Matplotlib will open a separate window and pause the game until the window is manually closed.
 I apologize for not realizing inline images are an exclusive park for Pro licenses.

 - Future versions may migrate these image displays to native `pygame` rendering.